RedTeamPentesting/pretender/README.md

 - It is possible to ignore DHCP messages from non-Windows clients by specifying `--ignore-non-microsoft-dhcp`.
 This is possible because the Windows DHCP client includes Microsoft's enterprise number 311 in the DHCP vendor option.
+- With `--toggle`, name resolution spoofing (DNS, mDNS, LLMNR, NetBIOS) can be enabled and disabled dynamically at runtime.
+This is especially powerful with `--delegate-ignored-to` to start and stop attacks without stopping the DHCP server.
+This can be used as a workaround when the Windows DHCP client stops leasing addresses after failing to reach the DHCP server for some time.
 ---

 ## Building and Vendoring